I haven’t spent much time in my kitchen the last few days, it’s been light meals and rushing around. Today it’s finally a Spicy Durban Chicken Curry.

 - 1 tspn garam masala

-- Add ginger/garlic paste and saute for a further minute
+- Add ginger/garlic paste and fry for a minute